push-based/ws-nx-summer2025/exercises/19-flaky-tasks.md

 ## That's it! 🎉

 You made it all the way through!
 Are you up for some [✨ bonus tasks ✨](./20-bonus.md)?

 ---
+👏 Lower your hand to show you've finished the exercise. 👏
+---

+## 🏃‍♂️‍➡️ Action Steps

+**👟 Next Step:**
+- Find a flaky task in your repository

+**🧠 Discussion Topics:**
+- Why is it flaky?
+Can you fix it?
+- Is it better to disable flaky tasks or to leave them in place until they are fixed?

+---